saltstack/salt/doc/ref/cli/salt-cloud.rst

     .. versionadded:: 2014.7.0

     Display a list of configured profiles.
+Pass in a cloud provider to view the provider's associated profiles, such as ``digital_ocean``, or pass in ``all`` to list all the configured profiles.

 .. option:: --list-images